Tamschi/flourish/.github/PULL_REQUEST_TEMPLATE.md

 <!-- markdownlint-disable first-line-heading -->

-Thank you for your contribution to flourish-pollinate!
+Thank you for your contribution to flourish-isoprenoid!

 Before submitting this pull request, please make sure: